Beautiful Italian town sells homes for $1

 Courtesy Sardegna Live/Roberto Tangianu

 Now Ollolai, which takes its name from an ancient battle cry of "alalé," is fighting back once again.
 In a bid to breathe new life into the town, Arbau contacted former home owners -- shepherds, farmers and craftsmen -- asking them to sign the homes over to town authorities.

 "They're picturesque old buildings made with Sardinia's typical gray granite rock that grows on mountain peaks and shores," says Arbau.
+"We need to bring our grandmas' homes back from the grave."

 He approved a special decree and placed the properties on the market, at bargain prices, in 2017.